tbrowder/Number-Rebase/README.md

 class Number::Rebase::NumObj
 ----------------------------

-The module provides a class to ease base conversions when handling fractional values:
+The module provides a class to ease base conversions when handling integral or fractional values.
+Currently, fractional numbers are handled from base 2 to base 36 using Raku's core routines.
+A future version may handle higher bases.

     class NumObj is export {

         # Original input:
-        has      $.number is required;    # may have a radix point has UInt $.base where is required; # 1 < base < 92
+        has      $.number is required; # may have a radix point has UInt $.base where { 1 < $.base < 92 } is required;

         submethod TWEAK {...}